wcmoody/wcmoody.github.io/_posts/2019-10-22-picoctf-shark-on-the-wire2.markdown

 ![](/assets/ctffiles/pico2019/shark2/shark-2-dstport-22.png)

 Now we are getting hotter.
-Nothing changes from packet to packet except the source upd port.
-In fact the port - 5000 (our start and end message port), looks like values in the ASCII range.
+Nothing changes from packet to packet except the source udp port.
+In fact the port minus 5000 (our start and end message port), looks like values in the ASCII range.

 ![](/assets/ctffiles/pico2019/shark2/shark-2-srcport-5000.png)